DevExpress-Examples/mvvm-application-with-wpf-bars/Readme.md

 }
 ```

-<p>Create commands that are used to work with the Person collection:</p>
+Create commands that are used to work with the Person collection:

 ```cs
 public class PersonsViewModel : LockableCollection<PersonViewModel> {